camdenreslink/code.camdenreslink.com/content/dev/fun-tricks-with-mono-cecil-in-fsharp/index.md

 Setting Up Our Analyzer Project
 ===============================

 We will be using F# to do our analysis.
 I like to use F#, because it allows you to write in a functional style while providing nice integration with the .NET platform.
 This gives your F# code the ability to interop with libraries that were originally intended to be used with C#.
-An excellent source to learn more about F# is the [F# for Fun and Profit](https://fsharpforfunandprofit.com/site-contents/) website authored by Scott Wlaschin.
+An excellent source to learn more about F# is the [F# for Fun and Profit](https://fsharpforfunandprofit.com/site-contents/) website authored by Scott Wlaschin (If you search his name on YouTube, he also has some great presentations available for viewing).

 Open Visual Studio, and select `File > New > Project`.
 Within the New Project window, navigate to the "Visual F#" section and select "Console Application".
 Choose a name and location for your project.
 I chose to name mine "Mono.Cecil_FunTricks".
 The paths in the rest of this post will assume this project name.

 {{< figure-resource resource="img/screenshot_NewProject.png" >}}

-*Note: If you don't already have F# language tools installed for Visual Studio, you'll have to do that.
+*Note: If you don't already have F# language tools installed for Visual Studio, you will have to do so.
 Within Visual Studio, go to `Tools > Get Tools and Features`.
 This will open the Visual Studio Installer window.
 Under the Individual Components tab, navigate to the Development Activities header and make sure "F# language support" is checked.
 Then click the "Modify" button located on the bottom right corner of the window.
 All Visual Studio windows need to be closed for the installer to work.*

 I will be using [Paket](https://fsprojects.github.io/Paket/) to manage my dependencies.
 To read more about the benefits of Paket, check out the [FAQ](https://fsprojects.github.io/Paket/faq.html).
 To set up Paket: